syedfa/apptentive-documentation/using_apptentive/ios/best_practices.md

 Apptentive surveys are used to collect information from the people using your app.

-Like the rating prompt, surveys are created online and targeted at events in your app.
+Like the Ratings Prompt, surveys are created online and targeted at events in your app.

 	[[ATConnect sharedConnection] engage:@"test_survey" fromViewController:viewController];